dueringa/e-Paper/README.md

 * STM32:
     > STM32F103ZET6

-For more information, please search on the official website:
+For more information on the hardware, see https://www.waveshare.com
-https://www.waveshare.com